falcosecurity/plugins/plugins/cloudtrail/README.md

 When using `s3://<S3 Bucket Name>/[<Optional Prefix>]`, the plugin will scan the bucket a single time for all objects.
 Characters up to the first slash/end of string will be used as the S3 bucket name, and any remaining characters will be treated as a key prefix.
 After reading all objects, the plugin will return EOF.

 All objects below the bucket, or below the bucket + prefix, will be considered cloudtrail logs.
 Any object ending in .json.gz will be decompressed first.
-The plugin expects the logs to be compressed.

 For example, if a bucket `my-s3-bucket` contained cloudtrail logs below a prefix `AWSLogs/411571310278/CloudTrail/us-west-1/2021/09/23/`, Using an open params of `s3://my-s3-bucket/AWSLogs/411571310278/CloudTrail/us-west-1/2021/09/23/` would configure the plugin to read all files below `AWSLogs/411571310278/CloudTrail/us-west-1/2021/09/23/` as cloudtrail logs and then return EOF.
 No other files in the bucket will be read.